Gender neutrality in languages with gendered third-person pronouns: Generic he

-Avoidance of the generic he is seen by proponents of non-sexist writing as indicating that the purportedly gender-neutral he is in fact not gender-neutral since it "brings a male image to mind".
+Avoidance of the generic he is seen by proponents of non-sexist writing as indicating that the gender-neutral he is in fact not gender-neutral since it "brings a male image to mind".
 The same would apply to the generic she, bringing a female image to mind.
 She has traditionally been used as a generic pronoun when making generalizations about people belonging to a group when most members of that group are assumed to be female: